juhahinkula/hhmobile/README.md

 ![screenshot]({{ site.baseurl }}/img/navix2.png) ![screenshot]({{ site.baseurl }}/img/navix3.png) ![screenshot]({{ site.baseurl }}/img/navix4.png)

+### Piksly
+By Emil Kaidesoja & Elmeri Kinnunen

+Mobile app for object recognition.
+The students built the mobile app using React Native and backend using Python.
+Backend is using Keras deep learning library for Python.

+The app can be found from [Google Play](https://play.google.com/store/apps/details?id=com.main.awesome)

 ### Project Manager

 A project manager app built with React Native.
 Create tasks for your projects, organize them using custom categories, and track their progress with project milestones.